Self-Host Hermes Agent on a VPS

 hermes gateway

 Send a message to your bot in Telegram.
-You should see the message appear in the terminal and a response sent back.
-Press Ctrl+C to stop the gateway once you have confirmed it works.
+Your message appears in the terminal and a response comes back.
+Press Ctrl+C to stop once you have confirmed it works.

 If the bot does not respond, check: